In plants, water moves from

 (3) A : carrier protein, B : antiport, C : symport, D : uniport

 (4) A : carrier protein, B : uniport, C : symport, D : antiport

-What is correct about the movement of substance across the membrane in facilitated diffusion?
+What is correct about the movement of substances across the membrane in facilitated diffusion?

-(2) It cause transport of molecules from low concentration to high concentration.
+2. It causes the transport of molecules from low concentration to high concentration.